strange/erlang_v8/README.md

 - Multiple separate contexts per VM.
 This is useful when you want multiple parties to share the same VM(s).
-- A VM can be initialized with pre-defined source that's loaded into the OS process and available in all contexts.
+- A VM can be initialized with pre-defined source that's loaded into the OS process and available in all contexts (CURRENTLY BROKEN).

 I'm also planning two-way communication (i.e. passing messages back to the controlling process from JS) and a few other things.